waynodiablo/Oystercard/bookmark_manager/09_creating_a_link_model.md

 [Back to the Challenge Map](0_challenge_map.md)

 You have the error "uninitialized constant Link".
-At this stage we are being driven to create a class called Link.
-Before we do that though, let's think about what a Link is.
+Let's think about what a Link is.

-You know that links need to be saved (persisted) somewhere and that you want to use a database.
-So you want your Link class to somehow map to a database...
+We know that links need to be saved (persisted) somewhere and that we want to use a database.
+So we want our Link class to somehow map to a database...

-In this challenge you'll create your first model using DataMapper
+In this challenge you'll create your a "model" using a Ruby class and DataMapper

 ## Learning Objectives covered